haydenbleasel/website/README.md

 ## Contributing

-If you find any issues or have any suggestions, please feel free to open an issue or pull request.
+If you find any issues or have any suggestions, please feel free to open a pull request.